QubesOS/qubes-doc/user/templates/templates.rst

 ^^^^^^^^^^^^^^^

 - ``qvm-trim-template`` is no longer necessary or available in Qubes 4.0 and higher.
 All qubes are created in a thin pool and trimming is handled automatically.
 No user action is required.
-See `Disk Trim <https://forum.qubes-os.org/t/19054>`__ for more information.
+See :topic:`Disk Trim <19054>` for more information.

 - RPM-installed templates are “system managed” and therefore cannot be backed up using Qubes’ built-in backup function.
 In order to ensure the preservation of your custom settings and the availability of a “known-good” backup template, you may wish to clone the default system template and use your clone as the default template for your app qubes.